2026 Poetry Out Loud Contest

 About The Program

-Poetry Out Loud is a free program created by the National Endowment for the Arts and the Poetry Foundation for students in grades 9 – 12.
-Since 2005, it has helped students in all fifty states, Puerto Rico, the US Virgin Islands, and the District of Columbia, master public speaking skills, build self-confidence, and improve their reading comprehension scores while learning about their literary heritage.
+Poetry Out Loud is a free program created by the National Endowment for the Arts for students in grades 9 – 12.
+Since 2005, it has helped students in all fifty states, Puerto Rico, the US Virgin Islands, and the District of Columbia master public speaking skills, build self-confidence, and improve their reading comprehension scores while learning about their literary heritage.

 Through the Poetry Out Loud curriculum, teachers guide students to a deeper, richer understanding of the power of language and literature by helping them develop a personal relationship with great poems.
 An added benefit is that Poetry Out Loud offers all students the opportunity to compete for awards, prizes, and recognition.